How to become a trade mark attorney

 - working towards this role

 - applying directly

 You'll usually need an upper second class degree or higher, or postgraduate qualification, to apply for a training place with a company.

 You'll usually need:

-- 2 to 3 A levels for a degree
+- 2 to 3 A levels, or equivalent, for a degree

 - a degree in any subject for a postgraduate course